 On January 13, after Bennett and other suffragists were released, co-workers took them to the NWP headquarters in Washington for medical care, rest, and food.
 On Wednesday, Bennett arrived back in Hartford, where several suffragists greeted her.
 She was quoted in the Hartford Times (January 16, 1919) describing the conditions of the jail: “We of course refused to eat, but in any case the food was vile, and unfit for human consumption.
 The jail was unbelievable filthy.
 The rats used to run across my bed and roaches and bedbugs were plentiful.”

 In June 1919, the president and Democrats in Congress brought the amendment to a vote, in part because of pressure exerted by the NWP and activists like Josephine Bennett.
 In the summer of 1920, Tennessee passed the amendment and became the 36th state to do so—the last needed to ratify the amendment.
 On August 26, 1920, the 19th Amendment became law.

 Mark Jones was Connecticut State Archivist, frequent contributor to CT Explored, and a member of its editorial team.
 Nancy O. Albert was CT Explored’s photo editor.

-Visit our special page: 100th Anniversary of Women’s Suffrage
+Read all of our storied about Women’s Suffrage: 100th Anniversary of Women’s Suffrage